Best plants for a gravel garden

-Given these growing requirements, it's important to choose drought-tolerant plants.
-One of the world's best known gravel gardens is that of Beth Chatto – bursting with life and colour, it has famously never been watered and relies solely on rain.
+Given these growing requirements, it's important to choose drought-tolerant plants for your gravel garden.
+One of the world's best-known gravel gardens is at Beth Chatto's nursery – bursting with life and colour, it has famously never been watered and relies solely on rain.

 When choosing a site for a gravel garden, go for a sunny spot.
 That way you'll be able to grow the sun-loving Mediterranean species that thrive in poor, dry conditions.

-Consider the gravel colour and size you choose carefully.
-Self-binding gravels are comprised of varied stone sizes, so are ideal for creating a natural look.
+Consider the colour and size of your gravel carefully.
+Self-binding gravels, such as Breedon gravel, are comprised of varied stone sizes, so are ideal for creating a natural look.